 i) Tazia Processions

 Some people think the month of Muharram is an unlucky month.
 Thus, they avoid public displays like weddings or other cheerful events before the 10th Muharram.
-But, these people walk in Tazia processions to lament the death of Hussain (RA) on the day of Ashura.
-They create and carry the symbolic coffin of Hussain (RA), hold red and green flags, etc. But Islam doesn’t allow these activities.
+But, these people walk in Tazia processions to lament the death of Hussain (R) on the day of Ashura.
+They create and carry the symbolic coffin of Hussain (R), hold red and green flags, etc. But Islam doesn’t allow these activities.

 This tradition is derived from Shia (a deviated sect in Islam).
 As Muslims, we shouldn’t join such processions anyway for mourning.